LelouBil/AmongUsMumbleLink/README.md

 ## Known issues

-sometimes the app doesn't reset the coordinates when a game ended, just relanch it.
+Sometimes the app doesn't reset the coordinates when a game ended, just relanch it.

 Credits :